A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 Eq. \ref{eq:vcy} imposes each input sample $\mathbf{x}_i\in\mathbf{X}$ to be represented by: i) its feature vector, comprising both discrete and continuous components, ii) the label of its respective cluster $u_i$, and iii) its class label $y_i$.

-Regarding the clustering algorithm, \ganname{} employs $k$-Means++ \cite{soda2007} to assign one label $u_i$ to each input sample $\realx_i$.
-The ideal number of clusters to be constructed, $k$, is determined by a simple heuristic that minimizes the value of \textit{scaled inertia}:
+Regarding the clustering algorithm, \ganname{} employs hierarchical Agglomerative clustering with complete linkage to identify groups of similar samples in mixed-type datasets.
+Since tabular data comprises variables of different scales, pairwise dissimilarities are computed using the Gower distance metric \cite{bio1966}.
+Gower distances are designed to accommodate heterogeneous data types, including continuous, categorical, and binary variables.
+The resulting clusters reflect patterns of similarity across the full set of variables while preserving the multidimensional nature of the mixed-type data.

-where $a$ is a parameter that penalizes the number of clusters $k$, and $I(k)$ is the \textit{inertia} computed for all $k$ clusters. $I(k)$ is equal to the sum of squared distances of each sample from its neighboring centroid, whereas $I(k=1)$ is the inertia without clustering (i.e., $k=1$).
+The ideal number of clusters to be constructed, $k$, is determined by a simple heuristic that minimizes the value of scaled inertia:

-Notice that the usage of $k$-Means++ for clustering is not mandatory.
-It can be replaced by other, more sophisticated algorithms to obtain improved \ganname{} variants.
+where $I_u(k)$ is the inertia of a cluster $u$, calculated by summing the Gower distances of each sample from its neighbouring medoid. $I(k=1)$ is the inertia without clustering (i.e., $k=1$), whereas $\alpha\in[0.01, 0.1]$ is a parameter that penalizes the number of clusters $k$.
+Here we set it equal to $\alpha=0.07$.